How to Map Fields

 Understanding Field Mappings

 Field mapping is all about linking important details of your projects, like titles, descriptions, who's in charge, and any attachments, across different tools.
-Our platform makes sure these details match up between all sorts of work items—whether they're tickets, incidents, service requests, bugs, or contacts.
-This keeps your data in sync almost in real time.
+Our platform ensures these details match up between all sorts of work items—whether they're tickets, incidents, service requests, bugs, or contacts.
+This keeps your data in sync almost in real-time.

 Here's how you can see this in action on our platform:

-2. Choose the Jira field you wish to integrate—“Assignee.”
+Choose the Jira field you wish to integrate—Assignee.

-3. Then, select Azure DevOps as the second application.
+Then, select Azure DevOps as the second application, choose the Assigned to field, and click the Add button.

 Removing a Field Mapping

-To get rid of a mapping that's not working for you, just hover over it and click the delete icon.
-This won’t mess up any of your data.
+To remove a field mapping that's not working for you, just hover over it and click the delete icon.
+This won’t delete or modify any of your data.

 Changing How Data Moves